 TReDS will ease the discounting of bills of exchange and both invoices.
 A one-time agreement is to be made between the financier and TReDS mentioning the terms and conditions for dealing between the two parties and also between the buyer and TReDS.

-The Registrar of Companies shall monitor that companies fulfil these compliances in each state under its jurisdiction and for the Central Public Sector Enterprises; the Department of Public Enterprises will be responsible.
+The Registrar of Companies shall monitor that companies fulfill these compliances in each state under its jurisdiction and for the Central Public Sector Enterprises; the Department of Public Enterprises will be responsible.